 A great link for more in depth Akita info is: http://www.akitas-4-u.com

 Are you ready for the Akita experience???!!!
 Are you a person of self-discipline and perseverance who will take the time to properly train and socialize an Akita?
-Akitas MUST have proper socializing and training, firm boundaries, and consistent leadership.
-If you are willing to socialize and firmly train and set boundaries for your Akita and be a consistent leader for your Akita, I can promise you that your Akita will give back more loyalty and devotion than any human deserves!
-I am not trying to discourage you, because Akitas are WONDERFUL, in my mind they are THE BEST, but I want you to be aware and prepared!
+Akitas MUST have proper socializing and training, and consistent leadership.
+If you are willing to socialize, train and be a consistent leader for your Akita, I can promise you that your Akita will give back more loyalty and devotion than any human deserves!
+I am not trying to discourage you, because Akitas are WONDERFUL, but I want you to be aware and prepared!

 Akitas are generally independent.
 They love attention, but don't crave it.
 Akitas are not a dog that will be jumping all over you, licking you, and constantly in your face.
 Many Akitas are dog aggressive.
-Many Akitas do not get along with a dog (especially a dominant breed of dog) of the same sex. (remember all these typical traits in an Akita may be reversed if properly raised, TRAINED, and socialized.)
+Many Akitas do not get along with a dog (especially a dominant breed of dog) of the same sex.
 Akitas are born hunters with a high prey drive and unless raised with small animals may deem them as prey.
 Akitas will roam and hunt and unless you live in a remote area as we do, they must be fenced securely for their safety.
 Akitas need a medium amount of excercise.
 Akitas have energy, but are very rarely hyper.
 Akitas are known for their cat-like cleanliness!
 Akitas are generally low maintanence when it comes to health and coat.
 However, they do blow their coat generally twice a year and you will be amazed at the amounts of fur that you brush out during that time!